*Editor's Note: This article was originally published in 2019.

 Finch sandwiches the reflexology session between the massage portion of the pedicure and the polish application.
 She delivers a modified, more relaxing version of a traditional reflexology service that clients seem to prefer.
 “A typical reflexology treatment is done by meticulously applying accu-pressure to all reflex points on the hands or feet, and the transition from point to point may not be smooth,” she explains.
 “I apply more of a continuous pressure that varies from lighter to heavier, and glide from point to point.”

 She also notes some contraindications.
 “A client who is undergoing chemo treatment or has blood clot issues or other circulation concerns should get a doctor’s approval.
 The other big caveat is a pregnant client,” she says.
-“If a woman is within a week or so of her due date, it should be OK to apply pressure to the uterus and ovaries points; otherwise, those points should be lightly massaged or not at all.”
+“If a woman is within a week or so of her due date, it should be OK to apply pressure to the uterus and ovaries points; otherwise, those points should be lightly massaged or not at all. and how to add this service to your menu."

 For reprint and licensing requests for this article, Click here.